 Open Doors partners in Niger strengthen persecuted Christians through economic empowerment programmes, leadership and discipleship training, persecution survival training and pastoral care for new believers.

 Heavenly Father, strengthen, protect and heal Christians in Niger affected by persecution.
-Use them in bold and powerful ways in their families and communities.
+Use them in bold ways among their families and communities.
 Encourage those who especially need it today.
-Intervene to diminish the influence of militant Islamist groups so that Niger may once again be a place of peace and harmony, and Christians will feel increasingly safe to gather for worship, celebration and fellowship.
+Intervene to diminish the influence of militant Islamist groups so that Niger may once again be a place of cross-religious harmony and all Christians can feel safe to gather for worship, celebration and fellowship.
 Amen.